greglook/vault/doc/indexing.md

 The AVET index provides efficient access to particular combinations of attribute and value.
-This index only contains datoms for attributes which are marked `:db/unique` or `:db/index` in some schema location.
-(Where?)
+This index only contains datoms for attributes which are marked `:db/unique` or `:db/index` in some schema definition.

 ```clojure
 [attribute value entity]
 ```

-The major open question here is where 'indexed attributes' are defined since there's no storage-wide schema.
+The major open question is where 'indexed attributes' are defined since there's no storage-wide schema.

 ### VAET